-We propose a novel class of lag windows that can offset both the first and second-order bias, while preserving asymptotic unbiasedness and consistency of the estimators.
-We call these lugsail lag windows due to visual similarity with a lugsail (a fore-and-aft, four-cornered sail that is suspended from a spar or yard).
-The distinguishing feature of lugsail lag windows is that they can take values above 1.
+We propose a novel and flexible class of lag windows that can offset both the first and second-order bias, while preserving asymptotic unbiasedness and consistency.
+We call these, lugsail lag windows due to visual similarity with a lugsail (a fore-and-aft, four-cornered sail that is suspended from a spar or yard).
+The distinguishing feature of lugsail lag windows that allows this offsetting, is that they can take values above 1.
 We are unaware of any other lag window with this property and in fact, \cite{berg:pol:2009} claim that ``there is no benefit to allowing the window to have values larger than 1''.

 All commonly encountered lag windows can be easily transformed into a corresponding lugsail lag window with a zero (or even positive) first-order bias.
 Figure~\ref{fig:all_lags} illustrates this flexibility for three popular lag windows.
 The lugsail lag windows can be tuned based on the correlation (or persistence) of the underlying process.
 We focus on positive correlation and note the proposed settings may be counter productive in anti-persistent applications.
 We quantify the correlation as being \textit{moderate} when it is similar to an AR(1) process with $\rho \in (0,0.7)$.
 For moderate correlation, common in the analysis of time series spectra and HAC estimation \citep{laz:lewis:stock}, we recommend the zero lugsail (solid blue line in Figure~\ref{fig:all_lags}) where the first-order bias is zero.